When Can We Travel To New Zealand In 2021?

 Head to Waitomo in New Zealand's North Island and take a trip underground to the home of the glowworm.
 Entering the eerie darkness, you will find thousands of ‘stars’ as you look up at the ceiling.
 You wouldn’t be a fool for thinking you are looking up at the night sky, but what you are witnessing is one of nature's most phenomenal occurrences.

 You can’t travel to New Zealand and not learn about the proud history and traditions of the Maori, the indigenous people of this southern land.
 Maori stories and cultures are very much alive as you travel around, so to get a better understanding of the land you are in, take part in an interactive evening to learn about Maori culture in a fun and interactive way.
 Expect dances, history, and a ton laughter as locals share their culture and customs with you with a splash of Kiwi humour.
 INTRO's 8 day North Island small group tour includes a full Maori village experience in the itinerary, find out more about the trip here!

-If travelling in New Zealand is sounding like your kinda escape after all this, check out our our New Zealand small group tours here!
+If travelling in New Zealand is sounding like your kinda escape, check out our our New Zealand small group tours here!
 With expertly crafted itineraries, the guidance of a knowledgable group leader, full end-to-end support, and a new group of friends to make memories with, our trips are the ultimate way to discover a new country.
 Oh, and did we mention that all of the activities on our itineraries are included?
 You heard right - everything we mention is included in the tour - no extra payments required.
 Travel with a group and enjoy the best of New Zealand, stress-free.

 With flexible booking policies and complete support during this uncertain time, you can be confident when booking with INTRO.
 So... see you in Hobbiton?